camieuxgoofy/b_gar/README.md

 # Features

-The `Laravel Starter` comes with several features which are the most common in almost all applications.
+The `ECU Digital` comes with several features which are the most common in almost all applications.
 It is a template project which means it is intended to build in a way that it can be used for other projects.

 It is a modular application, and some modules are installed by default.
 It will be helpful to use it as a base for future applications.